Funeral costs in Victoria: a golden autumn tree avenue in a memorial park

 Corporate versus independent providers.
 Victoria has a substantial independent provider market.
 Fixed Price Cremations at $1,995 is among the lower-priced commercial options nationally.

 Metro versus regional cemetery plots.
-Where burial matters to the family, regional Victorian cemeteries generally charge less than metro Melbourne, where the plot average runs to around $13,028.
+Where burial matters to the family, regional Victorian cemeteries generally charge less than metro Melbourne, where a standard adult lawn grave runs from about $8,980 to $14,645 on the GMCT 2026-27 schedule.

 The bank funeral exception.
 Most major Australian banks will release funds to pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
 See paying for the funeral before probate.